Summer Camp Curriculum

 The different states and

-Children will learn all about the different states of matter, and how matter changes from one state to another, and how substances react with one another.
+Children will learn all about the different states of matter, how matter changes from one state to another, and how substances react with one another.
 Within this topic, children will also learn about how matter changes in the atmosphere by conducting hands on chemistry experiments and interacting with technological simulations to demonstrate concepts.